Cloverfield: Production

 With an estimated production budget of $30 million, principal photography began in mid-June 2007 in New York.
 One cast member said that the film would look like it cost $150 million, though without recognizable and expensive actors.
 Filmmakers used the Panasonic HVX200 for most of the interior scenes, and the Sony CineAlta F23 high-definition video camera to record nearly all of the New York exterior scenes.
-Filming took place on Coney Island, with scenes shot at Deno's Wonder Wheel Amusement Park and the B&B Carousel.
+Filming took place on Coney Island, with scenes shot at Deno's Wonder Wheel Amusement Park and the B&B Carousell.
 The scenes of tanks firing at the creature while the main characters hide in a stairwell were filmed on Hennesy Street on Warner Bros.
 Studios backlot in Burbank, California.
 Some interior shots were taped on a soundstage at Downey, California.
 Bloomingdale's in the movie was actually shot in an emptied Robinsons-May store that was under reconstruction in Arcadia, California.
 The outside scenes of Sephora and the electronics store were taped in Downtown Los Angeles.

 The film was shot and edited in a cinéma vérité style, to look like it was taped with one hand-held camera, including jump cuts similar to ones found in home movies.
-T.J.
-Miller, who plays Hud, has said in various interviews that he taped a third of the movie and almost half of it made it into the film.
+T. J. Miller, who plays Hud, has said in various interviews that he taped a third of the movie and almost half of it made it into the film.
 Director Matt Reeves described the presentation, "We wanted this to be as if someone found a Handicam, took out the tape and put it in the player to watch it.
 What you're watching is a home movie that then turns into something else."
 Reeves explained that the pedestrians documenting the severed head of the Statue of Liberty with the camera phones was reflective of the contemporary period.
 According to him: "Cloverfield very much speaks to the fear and anxieties of our time, how we live our lives.
 Constantly documenting things and putting them up on YouTube, sending people videos through e-mail – we felt it was very applicable to the way people feel now."

 VFX and CGI were produced by effects studios Double Negative and Tippett Studio.

 Several of the filmmakers are heard but not seen in the film.
 The man yelling "Oh my God!" repeatedly when the head of the Statue of Liberty lands in the street is producer Bryan Burk, and director Matt Reeves voiced the whispered radio broadcast at the end of the credits.
 After viewing a cut of the film, Steven Spielberg suggested giving the audience a hint at the fate of the monster during the climax, which resulted in the addition of a countdown overheard on the helicopter's radio and the sounding of air raid sirens to signal the forthcoming Hammer Down bombing.